 - Antibiotics, which can help if H. pylori bacteria are causing your indigestion.

-- Antidepressants or anti-anxiety medications, which may ease the discomfort from indigestion by decreasing your sensation of pain.
+- Antidepressants or anti-anxiety medicines, which may ease the discomfort from indigestion by decreasing your sensation of pain.

 Lifestyle and home remedies